 Figure 4.5 Example Lyman-α forest spectra taken with the ESI spectrograph on the Keck telescope.
 The highly variable absorption blueward of the Lyman-α rest wavelength (at 1216 Å) is the Lyman-α forest, not noise.
 Redward of this transition, the quasar continuum is visible, with only a few absorption features due to metal line absorbers in the IGM.
 Songaila, A., & Cowie, L., Astrophys.
 J. 721, 1448 (2011).
-Reproduced by permission of the AAS.
+Reproduced with permission of the American Astronomical Society.